 Chicago Public Schools have taken more than their share of beatings in recent months, with the latest blow coming in the form of school closures of underperforming schools.
 Parents have protested the decision by school officials and Mayor Rahm Emanuel, saying children previously attending closed schools will now have to travel further and through dangerous neighborhoods to get to class every day.
-In hopes of countering some of those fears, Mayor Emanuel has followed the announcement of school closures with an announcement of a new safety program designed to keep kids safe in the classroom and in the community.
+In hopes of countering some of those fears, Mayor Emanuel has followed the announcement of school closures with an announcement of a new safety program designed to keep kids safe in the classroom and the community.

 The Unveiling of the New CompStat Safety Program

-Chicago Police Superintendent Garry McCarthy participated in the New York CompStat program for seven years while serving as head of crime strategy for the NYPD.
-Now, he brings his experience to the Chicago program in hopes of uniting law enforcement, education officials and religious leaders in weekly accountability and strategizing sessions to keep Chicago kids safer.
+Chicago Police Superintendent Garry McCarthy participated in the New York CompStat program for seven years while serving as head of the crime strategy for the NYPD.
+Now, he brings his experience to the Chicago program in hopes of uniting law enforcement, education officials, and religious leaders in weekly accountability and strategizing sessions to keep Chicago kids safer.
 Through these weekly meetings, all three institutions will come together to share information about potential problems so that possible student tensions can be headed off at the pass.

 “The idea is to ensure that the cop on the street knows exactly what’s going on in the school, and the principal in the school knows exactly what the cop on the street is doing,” McCarthy explained to the Sun-Times.
 “It’s a transferrable process that can be used in virtually any scenario.
 So, it’s a no-brainer as far as we’re concerned.
-I am sure that this is going to provide a greater level of safety for our kids.”
+I am sure that this will provide a greater level of safety for our kids.”

 The Launch of the Program